4GeeksAcademy/python-beginner-programming-exercises/exercises/14-Rand-From-One-to-Six/README.md

 ## 📝 Instructions:

-1. Okay, now change whatever you need to change to make the algorithm print random integers between 1 and 12.
+1. Change whatever you need to change to make the algorithm print random integers between 1 and 12.
 This time use **randrange()**

 ## 💡 Hint: